DBCDK/OpenSearch-webservice/README.md

 Create a symbolic link from index.php to server.php or modify your webserver to default to server.php

-Consider copying robots.txt_INSTALL to robots.txt
+Consider copying robots.txt_INSTALL to robots.txt.